kastinson/Stinson_Kelly_LMS/README.md

 - The system will add the book to the collection with the status "Checked In."

 ### 2. Remove a Book
-- You will be prompted to enter the barcode of the book.
+- You will be prompted to enter the barcode or title of the book.
 - The system will delete the book from the collection.
--

 ### 3. Check Out a Book
 - You will be prompted to enter the barcode of the book.
 - The system will check if the book is available and, if so, mark it as checked out with the specified due date.